 Composer Reika Hattori wins Possehl competition

-The composer Reika Hattori has won the category “New musical performance concepts” in the second Possehl Music Competition that was held on 8-9 July at the Lübeck College of Music (LCM).
-The nine-person jury chaired by Christian Schwandt praised the variety of the performance concepts and awarded the first prize to the Japanese student for her multimedia project, “Water”.
+The composer Reika Hattori has won the category “New musical performance concepts” in the second Possehl Music Competition that was held on 8-9 July at the Lübeck College of Music.
+The jury praised the variety of the performance concepts and awarded the first prize to the Japanese student for her multimedia project, “Water”.

 Possehl Foundation Lübeck